How to find where an image is used on a WordPress website

 Using Image Source Control

-Image Source Control creates an index of images within certain posts and pages.
-Compared to the “Uploaded to” section in the Media Library, it will list more than one post or page if the image is used multiple times.
+My Image Source Control plugin creates an index of images within specific posts and pages.
+Compared to the “Uploaded to” section in the Media Library, it will list not just one but all posts and pages, as well as options and post meta, if the image is referenced in them.

 Safely remove unused images